 The EU also has indicated that it intends to propose an expansion of an existing EU emissions trading regime to include emissions of greenhouse gases from vessels, and individual countries in the EU may impose additional requirements.
 The EU has adopted Regulation (EU) 2015/757 on the monitoring, reporting and verification (MRV) of CO2 emissions from vessels (or the MRV Regulation), which entered into force on July 1, 2015.
 The MRV Regulation aims to quantify and reduce CO2 emissions from shipping.
 It lists the requirements on MRV of carbon dioxide emissions and requires ship owners and operators to annually monitor, report and verify CO2 emissions for vessels larger than 5,000 gross tonnage calling at any EU and EFTA (Norway and Iceland) port (with a few exceptions, such as fish-catching or fish-processing vessels).
-Data collection takes place on a per voyage basis and starts January 1, 2018.
-The reported CO2 emissions, together with additional data, such as cargo and energy efficiency parameters, are to be verified by independent verifiers and sent to a central database, managed by the European Maritime Safety Agency.
-To comply with the EU MRV regulation, we have prepared an EU MRV monitoring plan and EU MRV monitoring template in line with legislative requirement.
+Data collection takes place on a per voyage basis and started January 1, 2018.
+The reported CO2 emissions, together with additional data, such as cargo and energy efficiency parameters, are to be verified by independent verifiers and sent to a central inspection database hosted by the European Maritime Safety Agency (EMSA) to collate all the data applicable to the EU region.
+Companies responsible for the operation of large ships using EU ports are required to report their CO2 emissions.
 While the EU was considering a proposal for the inclusion of shipping in the EU Emissions Trading System as from 2021 (in the absence of a comparable system operating under the IMO) it appears that the decision to include shipping may be deferred until 2023.